How will the next mayor promote Seattle’s cultural life? Candidates weigh in at arts forum

 The former NBA player responded in the affirmative.
 “Yes, of course, sports — men’s especially — should be paying into that as well,” he said.

-Farrell, Rivers, Langlie, Houston, Echohawk and former longtime city council member Bruce Harrell all agreed.
+Farrell, Rivers, Langlie, Houston, Echohawk and former longtime City Councilmember Bruce Harrell all agreed.
 Randall suggested that maybe “the Storm and other female teams” should be made exempt from the tax in a nod to equity.

 While Harrell said he supported the tax, he said he’d also like to see the cost of attendance at arts events made “affordable for everyone.”